YousefElshabrawy/Dice-Challenge/README.md

 # Dice Challenge

-Dice is a simple DOM manipulating challenge that I coded with Angela Yu in her full stack course.
+Dice is a simple DOM manipulating challenge that I coded with Angela Yu in her Complete Full Stack course on Udemy.

 ## 💻 Build with